aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-masters/_index.md

 ### **Retrieving Master Information Programming Sample**
 The following piece of code retrieves the masters information from a diagram.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Masters-RetrieveMasterInfo-RetrieveMasterInfo.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Masters-RetrieveMasterInfo-RetrieveMasterInfo.cs" >}}
 ## **Add Master from the Stencil of Shapes**
 A stencil is a collection of shapes associated with a particular Microsoft Office Visio template.
 With Aspose.Diagram, it is possible to add any shape master to a drawing from a stencil.
 ### **Add Master**